heiskama/etherbet/README.md

 To run the tests:

 1. Start Ganache on localhost:7545
-2. Run ´truffle test --network ganache´
+2. Run `truffle test --network ganache`

 ## Test frontend